conjurdemos/ansible-role/README.md

 10) pushd into ansible/playbooks
     - Describe how the idea behind ansible roles is to allow you to define what a server is supposed to do, instead of having to specify the exact steps needed to get a server to act a certain way.
 In this case we want a general approach to establishing machine identities across hosts in different environments.
     - `cat myapp.yml` and show how the role is invoked with the HF token to establish machine identity then tasks invoked to restart the app server
+    - Describe how Ansible deploys the application using `summon` to fetch and inject secrets using machine identity.
     - Optionally, to go deeper in the role implementation:
       - `pushd ../roles/ansible-role-conjur/configure-conjur-identity/tasks`
       - `pwd` to show path, how we're now deep in the ansible role implementation